 Figure 4: Format Picture Task Pane

-- Within the Format Picture Task Pane, click the down-arrow next to the Texture option to open the same Texture gallery that we visited earlier.
-If you are using a third-party texture collection, such as the one from Ppted.com, click the File button below Insert picture from.
+- Within the Format Picture Task Pane, click the down-arrow next to the Texture option to open the same Texture gallery that you saw in Figure 3, earlier on this page.
+If you are using a third-party texture collection, such as the one from Ppted.com, click the File button among the Insert picture from options.
 Make sure you select the Tile picture as texture check-box (shown highlighted in green within Figure 4, above).

-- In Figure 5 below, you can see the previously selected heart shape with added texture fill.
+- In Figure 5 below, you can see the previously selected star shape with added texture fill.

 Figure 5: Shape with texture fill